 Thomas Nickerson (1791-1852) | Gifford.

-The 1,000-foot-long Union Wharf, constructed in about 1830-31 at what is now 99-101 Commercial Street, was one of the largest and most important wharves in town.
+The 1,000-foot-long Union Wharf, constructed in 1831 at what is now 99-101 Commercial Street, was one of the largest and most important wharves in town.
 A marine railway at the end drew vessels up to a building with a large notch in its gabled roof to accommodate bowsprits, so that the hull could be brought that much higher and closer.
-The Union was the second big wharf built in town, developed by Nickerson; his cousins, Capt.
-Jonathan Nickerson and Capt.
-Stephen Nickerson; and Capt.
+The Union was developed by Nickerson; his brother Capt.
+Jonathan Nickerson (1781-1871), and his cousin Capt.
+Stephen Nickerson (1793-1789); and Capt.
 Samuel Soper.
 The marine railway was added in 1852.
 An entire outfitting complex on this wharf included a blacksmith shop, a shed where pulley blocks were made, a sail loft, a rigging yard, and a mackerel-packing house.
 The ship chandlery there was called the West End Market.
 The wharf was wrecked in the Portland Gale of 1898, but Nickerson Street is only 80 yards away.
 [Lot No. 81.]

 Provincetown’s Historic Cemeteries and Memorials, Key G-11, Page 4.